ducpham03/World-Happiness-Score-Analysis/README.md

 - The dataset has 156 observations and 9 variables.
       156 observations are: 156 countries.
       9 variables are: Ranking, Country, Score, GDP per capita, Social support, Health life expectancy, Freedom to make life choices, Generosity, Perception of corruption.
-- I chose this dataset because I want to see the top countries with highest Happiness Score and like the reasons in the description.
+- I chose this dataset because of the reasons in the description.
 Besides, is economic development only a part of the story.
 To what extent are factors such as Social support, Health life expectancy,… associated with Happiness Score?